MalkapuramRishikesh/article-cms-azure/README.md

 ---

-## ⚠️ Note on Microsoft Authentication
+## Microsoft Authentication Note

-The Azure temporary account expired after deployment.
+Due to expiration of the temporary Azure account, live Microsoft login cannot be demonstrated.

+However:
+- MSAL authentication is fully implemented in code (views.py)
-Therefore, the Redirect URI configuration is demonstrated in the project code (`config.py` and `views.py`).
+- Redirect URI configuration is provided via screenshots

-The application was fully configured and tested earlier with Microsoft Authentication using MSAL.
+- The feature was tested successfully before account expiration

 ---